hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 automatically infer that fields from `defaultProps` are not required when your component is called.
 So you should not use a `?` in the corresponding field in your `Props` type.
+Leaving out the `?` lets you avoid unnecessary `undefined` checks in your component's methods.

 ```js
 type Props = {